hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/sw-ui.png)

-### Deploy kube-state-metrics
+### Deploy kube-state-metrics service

-T﻿he Kubernetes *kube-state-metrics* service will be deployed to listen to the Kubernetes API server and generate metrics about the state of the K8s objects.
+T﻿he Kubernetes *kube-state-metrics* service will be deployed to listen to the Kubernetes API server and generate metrics about the state of the Kubernetes objects.

 ```markdown
 $ helm install  kube-state-metrics -n skywalking prometheus-community/kube-state-metrics
 ```

-### Set up OpenTelemetry Collector
+### Set up *OpenTelemetry* collector

-The OpenTelemetry collector needs to be installed and set up to transfer the metrics to OpenTelemetry receiver from SkyWalking OAP server.
+The *OpenTelemetry* collector needs to be installed and set up to transfer the Kubernetes metrics to *OpenTelemetry* receiver from SkyWalking OAP server.
+I use the standard Docker image *otel/opentelemetry-collector:0.50.0* to deploy the *OpenTelemetry* collector to the Kubernetes cluster.

-#### Set up Role-Based Access Control (RBAC)
+#### Set up role-based access control (RBAC)

 Kubernetes RBAC is a key security control to ensure that cluster users and workloads have access only to resources required to execute their roles.
 It is important to ensure that, when designing permissions for cluster users, the cluster administrator understands the areas where privilege escalation could occur, to reduce the risk of excessive access leading to security incidents.

-To set up RBAC, you create a Service Account, a ClusterRole, and connect the two with a Cluster RoleBinding.
+To set up RBAC, you create a *Service Account*, a *ClusterRole*, and connect the two with a *ClusterRoleBinding*.

-##### 1. Create a YAML file _otel-sa-kubernetes-monitor.yaml_ for the service account:
+##### 1. Create a YAML file *otel-sa-kubernetes-monitor.yaml* for the service account:

 ```markdown
 apiVersion: v1
 kind: ServiceAccount
 metadata:
   name: otel-sa-kubernetes-monitor
 ```

-##### 2. Create a YAML file _otel-role-kubernetes-monitor.yaml_ for the cluster roles:
+##### 2. Create a YAML file *otel-role-kubernetes-monitor.yaml* for the cluster roles:

 ```markdown
 apiVersion: rbac.authorization.k8s.io/v1